-To Whom the Policy Applies Name of Policy: Major Steps in Policy/Procedures and Timelines Decision-Making Process How Xavier Determines Which Policy to Use , , () A F Xavier Harassment Code and Accountability Procedures (HCAP) (Faculty should also see the Faculty Handbook) A complaint is submitted either in writing or verbally to the Affirmative Action Officer or Title IX and Interpersonal Violence Response Coordinator.
-The Title IX and Interpersonal Violence Response Office promptly investigate all complaints of sex discrimination.
+To Whom the Policy Applies Name of Policy: Major Steps in Policy/Procedures and Timelines Decision-Making Process How Xavier Determines Which Policy to Use Employees Xavier Harassment Code and Accountability Procedures (HCAP) (Faculty should also see the Faculty Handbook) A complaint is submitted either in writing or verbally to the Affirmative Action Officer or Title IX Office.
+The Title Office promptly investigate all complaints of sex discrimination.
 This investigation must be adequate, reliable and impartial.
-The time it takes to conduct an investigation depends on the particular facts and circumstances; however, most investigations will begin within 10 business days of a complaint being made and the Title IX Coordinator will take all reasonable steps to conduct the investigation in a timely manner.
+The time it takes to conduct an investigation depends on the particular facts and circumstances; however, most investigations will begin within 10 business days of a complaint being made and the Title IX Office will take all reasonable steps to conduct the investigation in a timely manner.
 Timelines may expand or contract depending on many factors including, but not limited to, a concurrent law enforcement activity; the complexity of the matter; the availability of party(ies); witnesses, or evidence; the time in the school year when the investigation takes place; the need for language assistance; and/or accommodation of disabilities.
 At any time before the start of a hearing or alternate resolution process, the Respondent may elect to accept responsibility for the alleged violation(s) and accept the benchmark or other appropriate sanctions.
-If the Respondent does not accept responsibility, once the investigation is complete, if the matter is addressed under Title IX, the Title IX and Interpersonal Violence Response Office will submit the matter to the Affirmative Action Officer.
-If the matter is addressed under Xavier's Interpersonal Violence Policies, the Title IX and Interpersonal Violence Office will assess, based on the entirety of the investigation, whether there is reasonable cause to conclude that the respondent may have violated the policy(ies).
+If the Respondent does not accept responsibility, once the investigation is complete, if the matter is addressed under Title IX, the Title IX Office will submit the matter to the Affirmative Action Officer.
+If the matter is addressed under Xavier's Interpersonal Violence policies, the Title IX Office will assess, based on the entirety of the investigation, whether there is reasonable cause to conclude that the respondent may have violated the policy(ies).
 If that office does find reasonable cause, it will submit the matter to the Affirmative Action Officer.
-The Affirmative Action Officer will follow the HCAP procedures to determine whether informal or formal procedures for resolution will be utilized to resolve the complaint If a formal hearing is scheduled to resolve the complaint, the Harassment Hearing Board (HHB) will determine of the responding party violated the policies using the preponderance of the evidence standard.
+The Affirmative Action Officer will follow the HCAP procedures to determine whether informal or formal procedures for resolution will be utilized to resolve the complaint.
+The Affirmative Action Officer will implement the appropriate, identified resolution procedures under the HCAP.
+If a formal hearing is scheduled to resolve the complaint, the Harassment Hearing Board (HHB) will determine of the responding party violated the policies using the preponderance of the evidence standard.
 The HHB attempts to reach a consensus.
 If a consensus cannot be reached, a majority vote will determine the finding Xavier uses the HCAP procedures in each case in which the responding party is an employee.

-Reports of all domestic violence, dating violence, sexual assault and stalking made to XUPD will automatically be referred to the Title IX and Interpersonal Violence Response Coordinator for investigation regardless of whether the complainant chooses to pursue criminal charges.
+Reports of all domestic violence, dating violence, sexual assault and stalking made to XUPD will automatically be referred to the Title IX Office for investigation regardless of whether the complainant chooses to pursue criminal charges.